-To define a contest problem to the system, perform the following steps using the Add New Problem dialog:
+To define a new contest problem to the system, perform the following steps using the Add New Problem dialog:

-Enter the problem name in the top textbox.
+Enter the problem name in the top left textbox.
+This is typically whatever appears as the title on the printed problem statement.

-Enter the value (in seconds) that the system should enforce as the problem run time limit.

-Enter a “short name” for the problem (this is the unique string by which the problem is known internally in the system).
+Enter the “short name” for the problem in the top right textbox.
+This is the unique string by which the problem is known internally in the system; for contests using CLICS-compatible contest data packages, this would be the name of the problem folder beneath the config folder.)

+Enter the value (in seconds) that the system should enforce as the run time limit for the new problem.

+Enter the value (in KB) that the system should enforce as the maximum output allowed for the new problem.
+Entering zero will cause a system-wide default value to be used.

 If the problem requires an input data set, click the “Problem Requires Input Data” checkbox and then

-select either “Stdin” or “File”, depending on whether the problem description tells teams to write their programs to obtain input data from “standard input” or from a file, then
+select either “Stdin” or “File”, depending on whether the problem writeup tells teams to write their programs to obtain input data from “standard input” or from a file, then

 if the problem is to be tested using only a single data file, use the Browse button to select the data file (see below for how to define a problem which is to be tested using multiple judge’s input data files).

-If the Judges have provided a single “Answer File” (a file showing the expected output of a program correctly solving this problem), click the “Judges Have Provided an Answer File” button and then use the Browse button to select the Answer File.
+If the Judges have provided a single “Answer File” (a file showing the expected output of a program correctly solving this problem), click the “Judges Have Provided Answer File” button and then use the Browse button to select the Answer File.
 (See below for how to define a problem with multiple Judge’s Answer Files.)

-Select the desired “Display Options” to be applied when the problem is executed and displayed on the Judge client:
+Select the desired “Display Options” to be applied when the problem is executed and displayed on Judge clients:

 Show the output window – shows the PC2 output window upon completion of execution/validations